Skip to main content

 Updating Beneficial Owner Information

-Payrix is required to maintain risk-based processes and procedures for updating Beneficial Owner information.
-At minimum, Beneficial Owner information must be updated (or investigated and confirmed current) in the event of any of the following risk triggers:
+Worldpay for Platforms is required to maintain risk-based processes and procedures for updating beneficial owner information.
+At a minimum, beneficial owner information must be updated or investigated and confirmed current in the event of any of the following risk triggers:

-3. Change to the merchant’s business legal name or Tax ID or legal entity (incorporation) status.
+3. Change to the merchant’s business legal name, tax ID, or legal entity incorporation status.

-4. Indication(s) that an Assumed Sole Proprietor is, in fact, NOT a sole proprietor (such as additional parties with control of the merchant account, result of public domain review, elevated payment card volume).
+4. An indication that a presumed Sole Proprietor is, in reality, not a sole proprietor may include the presence of additional parties exercising control over the merchant account, findings from public domain reviews, or an increase in payment card transaction volume.

 Beneficial Ownership Information Matrix